-In 1936, the Canadian federal government created Trans-Canada Air Lines (TCA), which later became Air Canada.
+In 1936, the Canadian federal government created Trans-Canada Air Lines (TCA), which would later become Air Canada.

 On April 11, 1937, Trans-Canada Air Lines (TCA), Air Canada's predecessor, was created by federal legislation as a subsidiary of Canadian National Railway (CNR).

-In 1937, Air Canada was founded as the flag carrier and largest airline of Canada, providing scheduled and charter air transport for passengers and cargo.
+In 1937, Air Canada was founded as the flag carrier and largest airline of Canada.

 On July 1, 1938, TCA hired its first flight attendants.